-4. Integrated Pest Management
+C. Integrated Pest Management

-The Management Company must develop and implement an integrated pest management (IPM) plan in accordance with the Owner's policy set forth under NPS Natural Resource Management Reference Manual #77, Chapter 2, Integrated Pest Management.
+The Management Company must develop and implement an integrated pest management (IPM) plan in accordance with the Owner's policy set forth under Director's Order and Reference Manual 77-7, Integrated Pest Management and associated manual currently under development.
 The Management Company's IPM plan must include, but is not limited to, the following:

-- 1. Submission of a Pesticide Use Proposal (PUP) for all pesticides (including insecticides, herbicides, fungicides, rodenticides, and personal use pesticides [e.g., insect repellent]) proposed to be purchased and used by the Management Company each calendar year. - 2.
+- 1. Submission of a Pesticide Use Proposal (PUP) for all pesticides (including insecticides, herbicides, fungicides, rodenticides, and personal use pesticides [e.g., insect repellent]) purchased and proposed to be used by the Management Company each calendar year. - 2.
 Annual reporting of all pesticide use, including pesticide name and quantity used to the Area IPM Coordinator. - 3.
-Storage of all pesticides in accordance with Owner policy and the pesticide label.
+Storage of all pesticides in accordance with Owner policy.